 - The steps in Kotter’s 8-step model

-- Practical examples of the steps in practice
+- Simple examples of the steps in practice

-Enhance knowledge of change management theory and strategies to drive change within your organisation to ensure processes are improved, and as a result patient outcomes are improved.
+The purpose of this Course is to enhance knowledge of change management theory and strategies to drive change within your organisation to ensure processes are enhanced, and as a result, patient outcomes are improved.